State Superfund Sites

 Inactive Hazardous Waste Disposal Site Program

-Environmental Remediation Databases - Search for information sites in New York State cleaned up through DER Programs.
+Environmental Remediation Databases - Search for information about sites in New York State cleaned up through DER Programs.

-The Inactive Hazardous Waste Disposal Site (IHWDS) Program is the State's program for identifying, investigating and cleaning up sites where consequential amounts of hazardous waste may exist.
+The Inactive Hazardous Waste Disposal Site (IHWDS) Program is the State's program for identifying, investigating and cleaning up sites where consequential amounts of hazardous waste may have been disposed.
 These sites go through a process of investigation, evaluation, cleanup and monitoring that has several distinct stages.
 For an explanation of the different stages of the investigation and cleanup process, please refer to DER's fact sheets on stages of the investigation and cleanup process.

 An environmental investigation called a Site Characterization (SC) is performed when DER is made aware that hazardous waste has or may have been disposed of at a site.
 The goal of the SC is to determine whether a site meets the state's definition of an inactive hazardous waste disposal site by confirming the presence of hazardous waste and determining the threat posed by the site to public health or the environment.
 DER or the potentially responsible party performs the SC.
 For more information, you can read DER's fact sheet on SCs.